AAB007209/Crio-NEM/README.md

 - Adding Validations to Data Model Schema fields using Validator Package.
 We can create our own Validate function using Mongoose Package.
 - Learnt how to use Regular Expression (RegExp) for searching.
 Created new route `/blogs/search?...` for getting blogs using title and author.
 - Made use of MongoDB Query Operators (Logical Query Operator `$and`, Array Query Operator `$elemMatch`)

+## Session 7
+- Debugging the Errors in the Nodejs blog Activity.
+Understood how to proceed with the flow of the Architecture to check for the potential errors.

+## Session 8
+- Q-kart Backend Intro